Efficient algorithms for three-dimensional axial and planar random assignment problems: Introduction

-with $X_{i,j} \in \set{0,1}$ subject to the row and column constraints as above.
+with $X_{i,j} \in \set{0,1}$ subject to the row and column constraints above.
 This problem has received a great deal of study over several decades.
-It was considered from an operations research perspective in the 1960s \cite{Donath69}, an asymptotic conjecture $f(n) \rightarrow \pi^2/6= \zeta(2)$ was formulated by statistical physicists M\'ezard and Parisi in the 1980s based on the mathematically sophisticated but non-rigorous ``replica method'' \cite{Mezard85,Mezard87}, an exact conjecture $f(n) = \sum_{i=1}^n 1/i^2$ was hazarded by Parisi in the late 1990s \cite{Parisi98} and a generalization to partial matchings and non-square matrices made by Coppersmith and Sorkin \cite{CS99}, the M\'ezard--Parisi conjecture was proved by Aldous in a pair of papers in 1992 and 2001 \cite{Aldous92,Aldous01}, the Coppersmith--Sorkin conjecture was proved simultaneously in 2004 by two papers using two very different methods \cite{NaPrSh,Wastlund04}, and the study of other aspects of the random assignment problem and related problems is ongoing, for example by W\"astlund in \cite{Wastlund09}.
+It was considered from an operations research perspective in the 1960s \cite{Donath69}, an asymptotic conjecture $f(n) \rightarrow \pi^2/6= \zeta(2)$ was formulated by statistical physicists M\'ezard and Parisi in the 1980s based on the mathematically sophisticated but non-rigorous ``replica method'' \cite{Mezard85,Mezard87}, an exact conjecture $f(n) = \sum_{i=1}^n 1/i^2$ was hazarded by Parisi in the late 1990s \cite{Parisi98} a generalization to partial matchings and non-square matrices was made by Coppersmith and Sorkin \cite{CS99}, the M\'ezard--Parisi conjecture was proved by Aldous in a pair of papers in 1992 and 2001 \cite{Aldous92,Aldous01}, and the Coppersmith--Sorkin conjecture was proved simultaneously in 2004 by two papers using two very different methods, by Nair, Prabhakar and Sharma \cite{NaPrSh}, and Linusson and W\"astlund \cite{Wastlund04}.
+A further generalisation of these conjectures was made by Buck, Chan and Robbins in 2002 \cite{BCR} and proved by W\"astlund in 2005 \cite{Wastlund05}.
+The study of other aspects of the random assignment problem and related problems is ongoing, for example by W\"astlund in \cite{Wastlund09}.